GaloisInc/ivory/ivory-tutorial/tutorial.md

   -h  --help              display this message
 ```

-With no options given on the command line, the Ivory program will be compiled
+With no options given on the command line, the C generated will have had no
-with no optimizations or generated checks, and the following files will be
+optimizations applied, or checks generated.
+The following files will be
 outputted: `ivory.h`, `ivory_asserts.h`, `ivory_templates.h`, `example.h`, and
 `example.c`.
-For ease of testing, you can use the --std-out option to just print
+For ease of testing, you can use the --std-out option to print out
-out the relevant parts of the example module we've defined.
+the relevant parts of the example module, instead of writing out files.

 ### Building the C module